jamcha-aa/compatible-novels/en/article/README.md

 # Galactic Edge

-After a vast journey, you arrived at the base of Jupitor's satellite Europa.
+After a vast journey, you arrived at the base of Jupiter's satellite Europa.
 When you open the base door, a turtle on the desk welcomes you.

 The turtle said, "It's unusual to see a customer.
 Is it for something?"

-You ask the turtle about the purpose of coming to this facility, that is, a universal translator.
+You ask the turtle about the purpose of coming to this facility, that is, "the universal translation machine".

 "Oh ..."
 The turtle heard that, and withdrew her head to her body.
 "There is a problem with the translator."